flutter/packages/packages/google_sign_in/google_sign_in/README.md

 **For Android**

 You might need more than one of these, e.g.:
-- one for your development app in the PlayStore (signed with the Android keystore)
+- one for your development app in the PlayStore (signed with Google app signature)
-- one for your production app in the PlayStore (signed with the Android keystore)
+- one for your production app in the PlayStore (signed with Google app signature)
 - one for local testing (signed with AndroidStudio temporary keystore)

 For each of these register a new "Android" credential with the following information:

 - Name: For displaying purposes.
 E.g. use your app name with suffix "Android" and the the flavor (Dev/Prod).
 - Package name: Utilize the official package ID from your AndroidManifest.xml file (e.g. "com.example.app" or "com.example.app.dev")
-- SHA1 fingerprint: Obtainable with the `keytool` as documented.
+- SHA1 fingerprint:

-  - For PlayStore deployments:
+  This is a bit confusing.
+  Every app build is signed with a certificate.
+For

+  - **Debug builds (local)**

+    For debug builds this certificate comes from the Android Studio debug keystore.
+You can obtain the SHA1 with:

+    `keytool -list -v -keystore "$HOME/.android/debug.keystore" -alias androiddebugkey -storepass android -keypass android`

+  - **Release builds (local)**

+    When building a release version of your app it is signed with a certificate coming from the keystore you defined in `android/key.properties`.

+    The SHA1 hash of this certificate will be used when you test your production build locally or when you manually distribute your APKs.
+You can obtain that one with:

     `keytool -keystore path-to-debug-or-production-keystore -list -v`

-    The path of your keystore is the one you have set in your `android/key.properties` file (storeFile).

-   - For local testing:

-     `keytool -list -v -keystore "$HOME/.android/debug.keystore" -alias androiddebugkey -storepass android -keypass android`
+  - **Uploads to the play store**

+    For apps you upload to the play store (with `flutter build appbundle`), Google signs your package again with a different certificate managed by Google.
+    The local certificate (in your key.properties) is only used as an "upload key".
+But for the OAuth stuff you need the "app signature key".
+You can find that one in the Google Play console of your app.

+    Please refer to the details [in the official docs](https://support.google.com/googleplay/android-developer/answer/9842756).

+    This is actually the most important OAuth Client you have to create as it is used by all your users downloading the app from Google Play.

 **For Web** (even if you don't have a web app!)